| Charles C. Stadden, one of the worlds most famous designers of military

 was initially located in Piccadilly, London moving first to New Bond Street

 and then Shepherds Market in Mayfair.
 It is now in Curzon Street.
+In 1957 Hingle left the Whitechapel workshop to become a chartered accountant

 and was replaced by Alex Griffiths.
 Production continued at a staggeringly rapid